alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 You can sell duty suspended excise goods to someone based outside the UK if they:

-- are approved as a [‘registered owner’ of excise goods](https://www.gov.uk/guidance/receiving-storing-and-moving-excise-goods) in the UK or another EU country
+- are approved as a [‘warehouse keeper’ of excise goods](https://www.gov.uk/guidance/receiving-storing-and-moving-excise-goods) in the UK or another EU country
 - have a ‘duty representative’ registered with HMRC acting for them

-[Question for SME: do we need to mention non-revenue traders here - and if so, what is the non-revenue traders exclusion designed to achieve?
-Is it aimed to exclude people who are part of the supply chain, but aren’t directly involved in selling excise goods?]

 If you sell them to anyone else, excise duty becomes payable immediately.

-If you follow the right processes, the excise duty isn’t payable until the goods are released for sale.
+If you follow the right processes, the excise duty isn’t payable until the goods are released.
 And the importer is responsible for paying the excise duty.

 ### How to move duty suspended goods within the EU

+You can only move goods under excise duty suspension if, either:

+* they’ve been made inside the EU
-You can only move goods under excise duty suspension if they’re in ‘free circulation’.
-Being in free circulation means that any import duty or import VAT due has been paid.
+* any import duty or import VAT due has been paid

 Usually, you must use the [Excise Movement and Control System (EMCS)](https://www.gov.uk/guidance/excise-movement-and-control-system-how-to-register-and-use) to report that you’re moving excise goods in duty suspension.

-If the freight forwarder or agent you’re using to move the goods is registered with HMRC for the [Entry in the Declarants Records (EIDR) scheme](https://www.gov.uk/guidance/introduction-of-the-union-customs-code-ucc), you can pass the goods to them without making a report through EMCS.
-Ask your freight forwarder or agent if they are registered for EIDR.

 ## Moving duty paid goods overseas